An Analysis of the Impact of Gold Open Access Publications in Computer Science: Overall CS Publication Trends

 \item \textbf{Reference Count:} Figure \ref{fig:ref_count} shows that the average number of references (cited papers) has been increasing steadily since 2000.
 This may be due to the move to online publication and the consequent relaxation of bibliographic limits in papers.
 However, it is noteworthy that this growth has continued since the early 2000s.
-While there is a sharp increase in the number of references in the Gold OA group from 2008 -- coinciding with the rise of Gold OA papers in Figure \ref{fig:pub_count} -- which probably can be explained by more relaxed bibliographic limit, the reasons for the more stable growth among traditional journals appears less clear-cut.
+While there is a sharp increase in the number of references in the New OA group from 2008 -- coinciding with the rise of New OA papers in Figure \ref{fig:pub_count} -- which probably can be explained by more relaxed bibliographic limit, the reasons for the more stable growth among traditional journals appears less clear-cut.
+It is noteworthy too that the mean reference count for \emph{Trad (OA)} papers exceeds that of \emph{Trad} papers, just like the \emph{New (OA)} papers.

 \item \textbf{Citation Count:} The plot in Figure \ref{fig:cit_count} suggests that the two collections differ in terms of their mean citation count, but the picture is complicated by the fact that the citation count is lower for newer papers.
 Therefore, in Figure \ref{fig:norm_cit_count}, we present a normalised version of citation count by dividing by the number of years since publication.
-Gold OA papers have historically attracted a lower average citation count than traditional venues, and while the situation improved somewhat around 2009, the difference remains.
+New OA papers have historically attracted a lower average citation count than traditional venues, and while the situation improved somewhat around 2009, the difference remains.
+Moroever, the \emph{Trad (OA)} papers have attracted a higher citation count than the non-OA \emph{Trad} papers, consistent with the notion that OA papers are more readily discoverable than non-OA papers.

-\item \textbf{Influential Citation Count} The difference between Gold OA and traditional publications is more apparent when we look at influential citation count in Figures \ref{fig:inf_cit_count} and \ref{fig:inf_cit_count_norm}; once again we present a normalised measure of influential citation count (\ref{fig:inf_cit_count_norm}) by using the number of years since publication as the normalisation factor.
-Papers published in traditional venues attract significantly more influential citations than those published in OA venues. \end{itemize}
+\item \textbf{Influential Citation Count} The difference between New OA and traditional publications is more apparent when we look at influential citation count in Figures \ref{fig:inf_cit_count} and \ref{fig:inf_cit_count_norm}; once again we present a normalised measure of influential citation count (\ref{fig:inf_cit_count_norm}) by using the number of years since publication as the normalisation factor.
+Papers published in traditional venues attract significantly more influential citations than those published in OA venues.
+And, once again, \emph{Trad (OA)} outperform \emph{Trad} papers by this measure. \end{itemize}